-In 1977 my friend Jim Smale was working with Welfare State helping to manage their show, Stories for a Winter Night.
-It had been touring to small towns and villages in the north and east of England, and took place inside a large modified fairground booth which had once housed a Ghost Train.
+In 1977 I was doing some work with Welfare State on their show, Stories for a Winter Night.
+It toured around small towns and villages in the north and east of England, and took place inside a large modified fairground booth which had once housed a Ghost Train.

 The booth included its own wood-burner stove to warm the audience on the cold nights, and everyone was offered hot drinks and snacks.
 The whole thing was extremely atmospheric.
 The small company performed, told stories and played music.
 It was a surreal, hilarious, spooky, mystifying, and a thoughtful show, I thought it was excellent – perhaps the best thing I had seen in my two years at Welfare State.
-However Jim reported that show after show had to be cancelled because of low, sometimes non-existent, ticket sales.
+My friend Jim Smale was tour manager, and told me that show after show had to be cancelled because of low, sometimes non-existent, ticket sales.

-This was happening at the same time that I was planning to start a new company that would be organised along more cooperative lines than Welfare State.
-As a visual artist it was important to me that the new company would also have a distinctive visual approach.
+This was at the same time that I was thinking about a new company that would be organised more cooperatively than Welfare State.
+It was important to me that a new company would also have a distinctive visual approach.
 I always liked the way that Welfare State took their work out to communities rather than to existing theatre buildings.
 However this commitment didn’t necessarily translate into audiences – and Stories for a Winter Night seemed to confirm this.
 I wanted a new company to work with community and rural audiences too, but I began to realise that I had to figure out a way of attracting more people to the shows.

-I had the idea of a horse-drawn tour, where it would be necessary to meet with local people well in advance of a show to arrange grazing and camping in or near villages.
-The Welfare State crew and their big trucks would sometimes appear intimidating and off-putting to outsiders.
-Perhaps approaching our future audience with questions about grazing horses would deflect potential worries and suspicions?
-I knew almost nothing about horses, and in our own way we might still appear as unconventional as Welfare State did, but I felt that idea of horse-drawn theatre might provide an easy way-in for people.
+I had the idea of a horse-drawn tour.
+Would meeting with local people in advance of a show to arrange grazing and camping help give them a commitment to the project?
+I felt that the Welfare State crew and their big trucks could appear intimidating and off-putting to outsiders.
+Perhaps approaching our future audience with questions about grazing horses would deflect any worries and suspicions?
+I knew almost nothing about horses, and we might still appear as unconventional as Welfare State did, but perhaps a horse-drawn theatre would provide an easier way-in for people?
 Either way, I felt that solving the audience issue would require a radical solution like this.
 We were, after all, trying to attract a village audience to an evening of experimental theatre.
 It was never going to be an easy task.

 The first tours